hopegardenuk/hopegarden.uk/content/english/blog/241012-perennial-veg.md

 What was striking was the emphasis on wildlife throughout the tour and workshop.
 Stephanie said at the beginning:

-> I'm obsessed with predators, I plant of things for wasps
+> I'm obsessed with predators, I plant things for wasps

 [Common Figwort](https://plantatlas2020.org/atlas/2cd4p9h.ck1) is one of those plants, which [supports a whole host of invertebrates](https://waarneming.nl/species/7429/relations/).
 This is *exactly* what the Hope Garden is about, supporting wildlife and a balanced ecosystem in a productive space used by people.
 What is particularly lovely is that the Figwort is not a very showy plant at all.
 But when you know [which species it supports](https://waarneming.nl/species/7429/relations/), your outlook changes and you really start to appreciate its beauty and its place in the ecosystem.